raminf/RoboNope/README.md

   - /secret-data/
   - /internal/

+NOTE: All these paths may be overridden in `robots.txt` and configuration files.

 ### Viewing Logs

 The demo stores all bot requests in a SQLite database (or DuckDB if configured).
 You can view the logs using: